breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Directed acyclic graphs

-Simulating a DFA using a matrix is wasteful, since we only ever inhabit one state at a time.
-The real benefit of using matrices comes in when simulating nondeterminstic finite automata (NFA).
+Simulating a DFA using a matrix can be wasteful, since we only ever inhabit one state at a time.
+The real benefit of using matrices comes when simulating nondeterminstic finite automata (NFA).
 Typical implementations require cloning the NFA when multiple transitions are valid.
 Instead of cloning the machine, we can simulate the superposition of all states using a single matrix.

 <table>
 <tr>